As a member of GMS you will enjoy the many activities our club sponsors:

 Executive Vice President Membership

-[You can see a list of new members and birthdays in the February Tips and Trips -- webmaster]
+[You can see a list of new members and birthdays in the current Tips and Trips -- webmaster]

 Copyright © Georgia Mineral Society, Inc.